sharat87/prestige/README.markdown

 Check out the [User Guide](https://prestigemad.com/help.html) to learn how Prestige can be a powerful addition to your toolset.

+**Why is Prestige tagged as Alpha Software?**: Two reasons.
+One, the primary experiences and documented features are not yet very stable.
+Two, the syntax and API are not final yet.

 ## Under the Hood